The Art Of Squirting – Explained!

 Everything Nothing About Squirting

-And second, a thinner, clearer liquid which emerges from (probably) the urethra in larger quantities when a woman comes (or cums).
-Reaches orgasm, that is.
+And second, a thinner, clearer liquid which probably emerges from the urethra in larger quantities when a woman comes (or cums) in a squirting orgasm.
 Here’s a picture of each.

-Up until recently, I think it’s fair to say most people believed that during female ejaculation, the fluid which emerges, sometimes in large quantities at the moment of orgasm, came from this “prostatic” tissue.
+Up until recently, I think it’s fair to say most people believed that the fluid which can be discharged during female ejaculation in a squirting orgasm, sometimes in large quantities, came from this “prostatic” tissue.

 And there is a lot of research which seems to demonstrate that female ejaculate has some of the same components as male ejaculatory fluid or semen.